-According to the World Economic Outlook (July 2023) published by the International Monetary Fund ("IMF"), global growth is expected to fall from 3.5% in 2022 to 3.0% in 2023 and 2024, with the decline principally driven by advanced economies.
-Commodity and energy prices which soared in 2022 due to supply chain disruptions and Russia's invasion of Ukraine ("conflict in Ukraine") have substantially normalized.
-Although inflation has eased in most countries, it remains high, with divergences across economies and inflation measures.
+According to the World Economic Outlook (October 2023) published by the International Monetary Fund ("IMF"), global growth is expected to fall from 3.5% in 2022 to 3.0% in 2023 and 2.9% in 2024, with the decline principally driven by advanced economies, despite resilient global economic performance in the first half of the year.
+Commodity and energy prices which soared in 2022 due to supply chain disruptions and Russia's invasion of Ukraine ("conflict in Ukraine") have declined, but could become more volatile under renewed geopolitical tensions and disruptions linked to climate change.
+Although inflation has eased in most countries, it remains high, with growing divergences across economies and monetary policy measures.
 Persistent inflation may contribute to continued policy tightening by central banks and increased borrowing costs, further constraining global economic activity.